 The Company carries on the business of insurance of its policyholders against legal costs and expenses as defined in the Rules of the Company.
-UKDE cedes 90% of its business to UKFDD which in turn retrocedes 90 per cent of its business with The United Kingdom Defence Insurance Association (Isle of Man) Limited ("UKDIA").
+UKDE cedes approximately 90% of its business to UKFDD.
+The legal group in turn retrocedes 90 per cent of its business with The United Kingdom Defence Insurance Association (Isle of Man) Limited ("UKDIA").